 - incentive and environment factors

-Without adequate leadership, management, incentives and environment the remaining factors don't actually get us very far.
+- fire Without adequate leadership, management, incentives and environment the remaining factors don't actually get us very far.

 If we have the wrong people leading, no amount of education/training will help.
 Inadequate managers will struggle to even recognise, let alone hire the right people.
 And firing established staff is usually surprisingly stressful and difficult.